‘Sports Illustrated’ Rookie Brooks Nader Shows Off Tight Abs In Black Bikini

 Sports Illustrated Swimsuit rookie Brooks Nader is in a black bikini on the magazine’s Instagram page, showing off her enviably toned abs.
-The swimsuit is not only flattering but it’s unique as well thanks to the draped pearl and metal chains on the bikini bottoms.
+The swimsuit is not only flattering, but it’s unique as well thanks to the draped pearl and metal chains on the bikini bottoms.

 In the video, the brunette beauty gushed over her swimwear, as she stood in front of a rock formation with waves crashing around it.